Did you know 8 out of 10 people will only read your headline copy? That’s what makes creating effective headlines so important.

 This headline lacks the power of the previous headline.
 It’s not bad, but it certainly isn’t as good.

 Keep an eye on your social media feeds.
-I keep an eye on both my personal feeds and the HiP business feeds.
+I keep an eye on both my personal feeds and the HIPB2B business feeds.

 Here, I observe what is getting liked and shared a lot and keep that in mind when I create headlines of my own.